Eat your way from Ljubljana to Dubrovnik via Motovun, Plitvice National Park, Zadar, Split and Korcula.

 Take a cooking class in Ljubljana to indulge in Slovenian favourites, and learn how to make local hand-rolled pasta in a small village on Korcula.

-The Croatian coast is also very hilly and mountainous, so many steps are a feature of the landscape.
+The Croatian coast is very hilly and mountainous and stairs are commonplace.
 You will have to be able to easily lift your luggage and carry it up and down stairs and inclines, so packing light is recommended.
-Also, stone streets become very slippery when wet.
+The cobblestone streets become very slippery when wet.
 Some people may find Croatia's topography very demanding.

 Don’t let the heat keep you from exploring the world!
-Summer temperatures can be extreme in many of the regions visited (over 40°C), which can be uncomfortable.
+Summer temperatures can be extreme in many of the regions visited (over 40C/105F).
 It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
 Please carefully consider the time of the year you wish to travel and your suitability to that season.

 1. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement excludes Days 7 & 8 (Split) where you will be in shared accommodation, and is subject to availability.
+The single supplement excludes Day 5 (Guesthouse) and Day 6 (Hostel) where you will be in shared accommodation and is subject to availability.
 Please speak to your booking agent for further information.

 3. This trip ends at 11am on Day 11 upon arrival in Dubrovnik.
 Please do not book onward travel arrangements commencing before 3pm on the final day of the trip.